 Click here to print an EC/ELE/MLE Departmental application form from your computer.
 The current version being accepted has "August 2012" in the upper right corner.
-Applications are due no later than Friday, January 18, 2013, for all Early Childhood and Elementary Education majors planning to student teach in Fall 2013.
-The application should be submitted to 2171 Buzzard Hall, NOT TO THE STUDENT TEACHING OFFICE.
+Applications are due no later than Friday, January 24, 2014, for all Early Childhood and Elementary Education majors planning to student teach in Fall 2014.
+The application should be submitted to 2171 Buzzard Hall during your academic advisor appointment, NOT TO THE STUDENT TEACHING OFFICE.

 Attention: Beginning with Fall 2010 student teaching candidates, ALL professional education coursework must be completed with a "C" or better prior to student teaching.
 Plan ahead.
 If you have any questions, please consult with your academic adviser or come to the EC/ELE/MLE department office for additional information.

 Every student planning to student teach must formally apply.
 New web-based procedures for applying to student teach take effect in Fall 2010.
 Students planning to student teach in Fall 2012 or Spring 2013 must apply during Fall 2011 and complete your student teaching packet.
 For more information: watch your e-mail, the Daily Eastern News and other publications, as well as the Student Teaching website and the bulletin board outside the Student Teaching office.